cielivb/FileTypeConverter/README.md

 ### Future development
 FileTypeConverter is designed to be a very simple utility tool, and thus has no major updates proposed for the foreseeable future.

+## How to Use FileTypeConverter
+Download the zip file from github, and extract it wherever you like.
+In the dist folder, you should find File Type Converter.exe.
+Run this either from the terminal or by left clicking on it.

+## License
+I have not yet specified the license.